 Opportunities for job shadowing, internships, immersion experiences, and ministry engagement both on campus and in the neighboring parishes, are available for students with a major or minor in religious studies.

 Credit for Prior Learning is available to qualified students whose prior learning experiences parallel existing courses.
 Students interested in obtaining credit for prior learning may apply for a maximum of six hours toward a major and three hours of credit toward a minor in religious studies through the Prior Learning Assessment program.
 For details, contact the department chair and see Prior Learning Assessment section of this catalog.

 COMPUTER LITERACY AND RESEARCH REQUIREMENTS

 Religious studies majors are required to be technologically proficient in areas that aid them either in ministry or in graduate school work.
-Students are required to purchase Endnotes, an industry standard software tool for publishing and managing bibliographies.
+Students are required to use databases and manage bibliographies for research.
 Students demonstrate competency with other e-learning content and skills as part of the portfolio-building process in their 300-400 level courses.